Al-Ula: "Winter at Tantora" festival

 Winter at Tantora was a traditional celebration to mark the start of the 40-day winter growing season.
 The name of the festival, 'Tantora', is inspired by a sundial located in the Old Town of al-Ula, which has been in use by the locals as a marker for the changing of the seasons.
 On 20 December 2018, the first "Winter at Tantora" started with a series of different themed weekend events including music, arts, entertainment, and cultural events.
 The concerts were performed in Maraya Concert Hall, which was newly design and constructed by Giò Forma Studio and Black Engineering for this purpose, and whose external walls are covered with mirrors, maraya being the Arabic word for 'mirrors'.
 A second edition of Winter at Tantora Festival was held on 19 December 2019, and included performances by Omar Khairat, EBI "Ebrahim hamedi", Andrea Bocelli, Yanni, Enrique Iglesias, and Lionel Richie.

 On 26 December 2019, Maraya Concert Hall set a Guinness World Record for the largest mirrored building in the world, in which it was covered by 9,740 m2 of mirrored façade.

 Azimuth Festival

 As part of the "Winter at Tantora" festival, Saudi Arabia hosted a three-day festival of music, art and food.
 Held between 5–7 March 2020, the Azimuth Festival was an event that brought the east and west together at al-Ula.
 It marked performances from artists like the Chainsmokers, Jean-Michel Jarre, Tinie Tempah and others.
-The event took place at the beginning of the COVID-19 pandemic, and so received only little publicity.
+The event took place at the beginning of the COVID-19 pandemic and so received little publicity.

 Persian Night in Saudi Arabia's al-Ula

 From 6 to 7 March 2020, a large concert of Iranian singers was held at the winter celebration of the Kingdom of Saudi Arabia in the city of al-Ula.
-Ebi, Leila Forouhar, Shahram Shabpareh, Shadmehr Aghili, Andy (Andranik Madadian), Arash and Sasy were present at the concert.
+Ebi, Leila Forouhar, Shahram Shabpareh, Shadmehr Aghili, Andy (Andranik Madadian), Arash, and Sasy were present at the concert.